 CANpractice courses are accredited by the Australasian Lymphology Association (ALA)

-The Australasian Lymphology Association is the peak professional body for lymphology in Australia.
-They have a membership program and a register known as the National Lymphoedema Practitioners Register (NLPR).
+The Australasian Lymphology Association (ALA) is the peak professional body for lymphology in Australia.
+The ALA has a paid membership program and a register known as the National Lymphoedema Practitioners Register (NLPR).
 The NLPR allows practitioners to have their name and practice listed on a national list.
-Being listed and using the ALA’s “accredited practitioner” logo may assist practitioners with marketing their services.
+Being listed and using the ALA’s “accredited practitioner” logo may assist you in marketing your lymphoedema services.

-If joining the NLPR is important to you – we recommend that you check if you can join the NLPR before signing up for the course.
+If joining the NLPR is important to you, we recommend that you confirm your eligibility to join the NLPR before signing up for the course.
 You can read about the NLPR here.

 The international standard for lymphoedema training is 135 hours of training in lymphoedema.
-This course is recognised by Casley-Smith International.
+Our 135 hour program is recognised by Casley-Smith International.